Have an Awesome Date Night in Hilton Head Island, SC While Your Kids Play at the Art Cafe

 Posted on |

 Date nights are hard to come by for many couples who have kids.
 I think a date night on vacation would be pretty awesome because you’re already in relaxation mode, away from your daily life at home and work, and have that time to focus on each other.
 But finding a reliable sitter while away from home?
-I haven’t mastered that yet – which was why I was thrilled to find the Art Cafe on Hilton Head Island because they offer the perfect solution for couples wanting to get in a date night while on vacation.
+I haven’t mastered that yet – which was why I was thrilled to find The Art Cafe on Hilton Head Island because they offer the perfect solution for couples wanting to get in a date night while on vacation.

-The Art Cafe on HHI
+The Art Cafe on Hilton Head Island, SC

 The Art Cafe

-They came up with the brilliant idea of having kids come to the Art Cafe for a couple of hours to paint pottery and have dinner while their parents enjoy a delicious and intimate dinner just downstairs at Rockfish.
+They came up with the brilliant idea of having kids come to The Art Cafe for a couple of hours to paint pottery and have dinner while their parents enjoy a delicious and intimate dinner just downstairs at Rockfish.
 And the fact that both are in the same building is like having a built-in babysitter for an awesome date night, secure in the knowledge that if the kids need anything, you are right downstairs.

-Kids Night Out at The Art Cafe
+Kids Night Out at The Art Cafe: Hilton Head Island

 Both my kids, ages 6 and 10, love art and painting so I knew they would really enjoy Kids Night Out.
 The Art Cafe is decorated in bright and sunny colors with tables set up for painters to relax and have fun.
 The table for the kids who signed up for Kids Night Out was set with balloons, paint, water, and pottery such as cups and saucers.
 They were ready to go.

-Art Cafe painting pottery
+Child at The Art Cafe in Hilton Head painting pottery

 Rockfish Seafood & Steak

 Rockfish is run by Ginny’s husband, Rocky Whitehead, who really enjoys greeting guests and has a charismatic and charming personality.
 I’d be remiss if I didn’t mention his pretty neat clean air purifiers in the restaurant called Enviroclean Air.
 These silent contraptions filter out bacteria, viruses, smells, and mold, and allergens from hundreds of square feet of indoor air.
-Rockfish is the first restaurant in the United States to have these, which are typically used in medical environments.
+Rockfish is the first restaurant in the United States to have these, which are typically for medical environments.

 Back to the food.
-They have a special of She-Crab soup, which I thought about ordering for all of a second before I said yes.
+They have a special She-Crab soup, which I thought about ordering for all of a second before I said yes.
 It was amazing – so flavorful.
 My husband and I also had the Bomb Fried Calamari and Shrimp (photo below) for an appetizer, which was delicious.
 The calamari was tender and cooked perfectly, as was the shrimp.
 Five stars!
-I also had the P.E.I. mussels, which came in a roma tomato broth and served with toasted bread.
+I also had the P.E.I. mussels, which came in a Roma tomato broth and served with toasted bread.
 My husband ordered the Fried Fish & Shrimp.
 It came with these french fries that he just loved.
 He doesn’t even like fries.
 Meanwhile, fries are my downfall and he was nice enough to share.
 They were awesome.

 Appetizer from Rockfish

 It was really nice to have a date night while on vacation and even better to know that the kids were just up the stairs and having a wonderful time themselves.
+Every single person we met, from the owners to the waitress to the busboy to the Art Cafe employees was exceptionally kind, which made our time there all the more special and relaxing.

 Taking advantage of date night